Featured Phase III Research: The CanStem303C Trial

 - Histologically confirmed adenocarcinoma of the colon or rectum that is metastatic

-- Failed treatment with a minimum of 6 weeks of first-line combination therapy containing oxaliplatin and a fluoropyrimidine with or without bevacizumab for metastatic disease.
+- Failed treatment with a minimum of 6 weeks of first-line combination therapy for metastatic disease that included bevacizumab, oxaliplatin, and a fluoropyrimidine in the same cycle.
 Treatment failure is defined as radiologic progression during or <6 months after the last dose of first-line treatment

 - FOLFIRI therapy is appropriate for the patient and is recommended by the Investigator

-Sites are currently open for enrollment in the United States and Japan.
-Other ex-US sites are currently being identified.
+Sites in the US and globally are actively recruiting participants.
 Please check www.clinicaltrials.gov for updates about this study (NCT02753127) and for a listing of clinical study site locations.